atom/github/docs/rfcs/001-recent-commits.md

 ## Implementation phases

+1. Convert `GitTabController` and `GitTabView` to React.
-1. List read-only commit information.
+2. List read-only commit information.
-2. Replace the amend checkbox with the "undo" control.
+3. Replace the amend checkbox with the "undo" control.
-3. Context menu with actions.
+4. Context menu with actions.
-4. Tooltip with action buttons and additional information.
+5. Tooltip with action buttons and additional information.